Coronavirus Spreads to Middle East with First Case in UAE Confirmed

-United Arab Emirates medical officials announced Wednesday the first case of the coronavirus has been locally diagnosed, with a family of four from Wuhan thought to be the first confirmed case in the Middle East.
+United Arab Emirates medical officials announced Wednesday a case of the coronavirus has been locally diagnosed, with a family of four from Wuhan thought to be the first confirmed carriers in the Middle East.

 “The UAE Ministry of Health and Prevention announced a case of the new coronavirus affecting people from one family coming from the city of Wuhan in China,” the state news agency WAM reported, without saying how many were infected.